-Sometimes Microsoft Word will freeze up before you've had a chance to save your document.
-This is one of the reasons why it's important to save your work often.
-Nevertheless, if Word freezes up before you've had a chance to save, there is a good chance that a recovery document is available.
+Save your work often!
+However, sometimes Microsoft Word will freeze up before you've had a chance to save your document.
+If this happens, there's a good chance that a recovery document is available.

 To view available recovery documents (Word 2010, 2013, & 2016):